Reading Strategy

 1. Daily Reading Lesson

-* Y2 – Moving to Guided Reading
+* Y2 – Moving to Guided Reading on completion of the scheme

 * Opportunities to discuss, talk and debate

-1. Children Read to Daily
+2. Children Read to Daily

-1. Reading For Pleasure
+3. Reading For Pleasure

 * Mini Libraries in each class of quality books to engage emotions; be diverse; show different perspectives; include favourites from previous years so all children can access.

-1. Reading Records
+4. Reading Records

-1. Independent Reading Time
+5. Independent Reading Time

-1. Promote a Love of Reading
+6. Promote a Love of Reading

 Teachers model a love of reading and are excited about books